-In the aftermath of large-scale data leaks, it is undoubtedly time to adopt a more proactive approach to protecting our identities online.
+In the aftermath of large-scale data leaks, it is undoubtedly time to adopt a more proactive approach like blockchain technology to protect our identities online.
 Indeed, with rates of cybercrime reaching alarming new heights, nobody can afford to remain complacent.
-Reports indicate that, as cyber fraud becomes ever more profitable, more malware is being launched than ever before: 230,000 new malware samples/day.
+Reports indicate that, as cyber fraud becomes ever more profitable, more malware is being launched than ever before 230,000 new malware samples/per day.

 Conventional identity protection methods online include passwords and 2-factor authentication.
 Yet these methods are increasingly ineffective, with a large number of people still using very easily hackable passwords.
 Admittedly, biometrics has been proposed as a solution, but it’s an expensive route and hard to implement.

 Now, with the emergence of blockchain technology, we could have a groundbreaking solution to the problem of securing our data and identities online.
 Unsurprisingly, blockchain has been proposed for several reasons, including how its architecture makes it inherently safer than traditional, centralized systems.
 In traditional systems, you just need to hack one database to all the identities it may contain.
 With a distributed ledger and blockchain technology, you’d need to hack thousands or tens of thousands of disparate machines.

 Blockchain technology has allowed for a creative solution to the problem of protecting and proving a person’s identity more efficiently.
 Many specialists think it is a tool for creating a self-sovereign ID.
 In essence, the concept of a self-sovereign ID puts people in charge of their own digital identities.
 According to coindesk.com, it means “individuals have choice and sovereignty over their digital selves to the same degree we have control over our physical selves.”.
 Implemented correctly it could mean that institutions we interact with never store personal data meaning it can’t be compromised or used in illegitimate ways.